Important Coronavirus Information

 - Implemented enhanced infection control measures, including extra efforts to clean and disinfect all high-touch areas throughout the building.

 As we navigate this challenge, we are especially grateful for our dedicated caregivers, who are working tirelessly to ensure a clean, safe environment for all who live and work here.
 We all remain focused on providing exceptional care and services for all our residents.

 Our top priority is to protect the health and safety of our residents and staff.
 The latest infection control measure we have implemented is to provide a face mask for every resident.
 Residents are encouraged to wear the face mask anytime one of our caregivers is in their room or if they leave their room for any reason.
 They do not have to wear one while they are in their rooms.
 The CDC recommends wearing face masks as a way to reduce the likelihood of transmitting the virus.

 Can I visit my parents?

-While we have restricted visitors to specific, limited, compassionate care situations, we are encouraging and offering families several ways to keep in touch with their loved ones.
+In addition to in person visits, we are encouraging and offering families several ways to keep in touch with their loved ones.

 - Phone calls

 - Write them a letter, card or piece of art and send via snail mail.